cosmo0920/tesseractocr-capi-go/README.md

 ### OSX

-For OSX 10.9 Marvericks with homebrew:
+For OSX 10.9 Marvericks or higherwith homebrew:

+You must do git checkout with tesseract 3.03 version.

 ```bash
 $ brew install tesseract --all-languages